-An effective evacuation requires the cooperative efforts of various departments and city agencies, including Facilities Management & Planning, Boston University Police and/or BUMC Public Safety, Environmental Health & Safety, Boston Fire Department, and Boston Police Department.
+An effective evacuation requires the cooperative efforts of various departments and city agencies, including Facilities Management & Operations, Boston University Police and/or BUMC Public Safety, Environmental Health & Safety, Boston Fire Department, and Boston Police Department.
 A cooperative effort is also necessary from the building occupants.
 This plan assigns duties and responsibilities to particular individuals involved with the evacuation process, which is critical to a quick and smooth evacuation.

 The plan also describes the fire alarm system and egress routes to educate building occupants and those involved in emergency evacuation.